spryker/spryker-docs/docs/pbc/all/warehouse-management-system/202400.0/unified-commerce/fulfillment-app-feature-overview.md

 ## Warehouse picklists

-A *warehouse picklist* is a document available in the Fulfillment app that contains a list of items to be picked and shipped to fulfill and order.
+A *warehouse picklist* is a document available in the Fulfillment App that contains a list of items to be picked and shipped to fulfill and order.
 It includes the following information:
 * Product name
 * Product image
 * Quantity to be picked